 Read more about Four Winds Farm in the Spring 2016 issue of Small Farm Quarterly.

-Lou Johns owns this 13-acre organic farm, which is managed completely under permanent tilled beds separated by mowed grass alleys.
+Lou Johns (former owner) built and operated this 13-acre organic farm, which is managed completely under permanent tilled beds separated by mowed grass alleys.
 Pathways provide continuous soil cover that bring multiple benefits, including stabilizing soil, adding organic matter and managing the flow of water.
 Beds are managed with custom equipment and tools to maintain the pathway edge.

 Read more about Blue Heron Farm in the Summer 2016 issue of Small Farm Quarterly.